A nursing home business plan should contain seven key elements. Incorporating them into your document will help to ensure your success.

 (2) Company summary

-In a company summary, you should state who you are, how you will operate your business and what your goals are.
+In a company summary, you should state who you are, how you will operate your business, and what your goals are.
+The intent here is to provide your reader with a brief overview.
 Your company summary should include the following:

 (3) Customer plan

 Next, your customer plan should be a clear description of the service you’ll offer that emphasizes the benefits to your patients.
+One of the benefits of having a clear customer plan is it demonstrates that you have a firm and specific understanding of what your services are.
 You may include some of the following services:

 (4) Market analysis

 The market analysis is the section where you get to illustrate your knowledge of the industry and highlight your thorough research.
+Your intent should be to establish that you completely understand the market.
 This section should include the following:

 (5) Strategy for implementation